 To continue your coverage without interruption, your self-payment premium must be paid by the due date shown on the self-payment notice that is mailed to you.
-You must also pay your employee premiums for each month that you self-pay for coverage.

 The self-payment option is available under the following four circumstances:

 (1) Insufficient Hours - If you remain in Covered Employment but have not worked sufficient hours to maintain your eligibility, the Fund will send you a self-payment billing statement.
 If you pay the self-payment premium by the due date shown on the statement, your coverage will continue for one month.
 You may continue your coverage through self-payment, without interruption, for a maximum of three consecutive months.